 Employees generally respond well to compensation benchmarking because it can keep salary and benefits packages transparent and equitable.
 Employees appreciate knowing they receive the same pay as others in comparable jobs within and outside the company.
 Therefore, benchmarking helps to retain staff.

-However, employees might react negatively to information about salaries and benefits — for example, if they learn that someone with similar skills or job experience receives more money.
+However, employees might react negatively to information about salaries and benefits—for example, if they learn that someone with similar skills or job experience receives more money.
 Establishing pay grades based on market rates can help companies implement data-based pay ranges for all staff and supply objective explanations for pay assignments.

 Compensation benchmarking should consider not only market salary rates but also benefits packages.
-Benefits can include employer contributions to retirement or other saving plans, paid insurance and paid time off.
+Benefits can include employer contributions to retirement or other saving plans, paid insurance, and paid time off.
 Salary is only one piece of the puzzle.

-What Are Compensation or Salary Benchmarking Best Practices?
+Salary Benchmarking Best Practices

 -